owncloud/web/docs/releasing.md

 {{< toc >}}

-## Releasing Web
+## Releasing ownCloud Web

-The next generation Web Frontend is shipped as an ocis Extension.
+The ownCloud Web is shipped as an ocis Extension.
 The `ocis-web` extension is also embedded in the single binary and part of the `ocis server` command.

 This repository contains the assets and these must be released first before being bundled into `ocis-web`.